-Employee recognition programs have the power to motivate and inspire and at the heart of every rewards program is a very simple premise.
-If you do X, you will get a recognition or reward.Scroll Down
+An employee rewards and recognition program has the power to motivate and inspire and at the heart of every rewards program is a very simple premise.
+If you do X, you will get Y.Scroll Down

 Every time one of us succeeds at something — anything — our nerve cells release a chemical called dopamine, which stimulates the reward centre of our brain.
 It feels good!
 When you recognize a peer, it produces a double-dopamine rush: doing the behaviour feels great — and being recognized for it does, too.

 The Millennial generation currently makes up more than half of the Canadian workforce.
 By 2025, that number will reach 75 percent.
 This generation is unique and presents unique challenges for top employers to inspire and retain them.
 Millennials make up the social generation that lives for instant feedback and communication in their personal lives.
 Now they want it at work.
 Constant feedback, clear communication, and collaborative work environments are key engagement drivers for this group.

-One of the ways to modernizing employee recognition and rewards is to create a recognition program that defies the status quo, building a culture of recognition for every level of your organization.
+One of the ways to modernize employee rewards and recognition is to create a recognition program that defies the status quo, building a culture of recognition for every level of your organization.
 One that disrupts the norm, grabs employee attention and engages them long-term.
 This includes revitalizing and re-engaging your audience with a new program, new interaction, new rewards, and new ways to earn.

 Ending one thing and starting another thing right away fosters an easy comparison.
 Many sponsors of, for example, cash programs, think that if they take away X, they can replace it with something equivalent to X and everybody will be happy.
 Wrong: we value losses more than we value equal-sized gains.
 Employees who are told, “We’re ending Program X and replacing it with Program Y. It’s the same value to you, but we’ll use points instead of cash,” will think that they’re getting the shaft.
 “There’s no way the new program could be better,” they’ll chat at the water cooler.